 Set reminders and move more

 If you're just starting out on a fitness plan, one easy tip is simply to move more often.
-Lots of fitness bands like the Garmin Vivosmart Jawbone UP2 and the Polar Loop 2 offer gentle reminders that let you know if you've been sitting still for too long.
+Lots of fitness bands like the Fitbit Charge 2 and Garmin Vivosmart 3 offer gentle reminders that let you know if you've been sitting still for too long.
 Research has shown that moving regularly is essential to your overall health and getting up for a short walk every hour will add to you overall fitness.

 There's been a lot of publicity for High Intensity Interval Training (HIIT) as a great way to get fit and burn fat fast, but using your heart rate monitor out for some long, slow, low-heart rate running is a surefire way to burn more fat.
 Yes, this Low Intensity Training (LIT) might take longer but you'll be working in the fat burn zone the whole time.